tflm91/CRM-System/README.md

 ### Start a new special offer
 As an account manager, I want to launch special offers.

 When I am logged in, I click on "Special offers" and see a list with all special offers.
 If I click on the pencil next to a special offer, I can edit it.
 If I click on the plus sign above the table, I can create a new special offer.
-In both cases I get to a page where I can select the item and enter quantity and total price.
+In both cases a form appears where I can select the item and enter quantity and total price.
 When I edit an already existing special offer, the old data is selected and the offer must be cheaper than buying the products separately.
 With "Save" the changes are saved and the recent date is used, with "Cancel" discarded".
 After that the current table is displayed.

 ### Delete a special offer
 As an account manager, I want to delete a special offer.